Learning from Disagreement: Clinician Overrides as Implicit Preference Signals for Clinical AI in Value-Based Care

 \section{Introduction}

 Clinical decision support systems are, by most measures, ignored.
-A systematic review of medication-related CDS alerts found that 96.2\% of alerts were overridden by clinicians \citep{poly2020}.
+A systematic review of medication-related CDS alerts found override rates ranging from 46\% to 96\% across studies \citep{poly2020}.
 This statistic is universally cited as evidence of a problem: alert fatigue, poor specificity, workflow disruption.
 The dominant interpretation is that overrides represent system failure---a gap between what the CDS recommends and what the clinician does, where the gap itself is the thing to be minimized.

 We argue this interpretation is exactly wrong.
 An override is not noise.
 It is a signal---one of the richest, most contextually grounded signals available in clinical AI.
 When a clinician reviews an AI-generated recommendation, weighs it against their knowledge of the patient and the therapeutic goal, and chooses to act differently, they have produced a labeled preference pair: \emph{in this patient state, under these conditions, I prefer action $a'$ over the system's recommendation $r$}.
 This is precisely the structure exploited by RLHF to align language models with human judgment \citep{christiano2017, ouyang2022}---except the annotator is a domain expert, the alternatives are clinical actions with real consequences, and the downstream outcomes are observable.